dEhiN/SD-Training-Master/online-platforms/udemy/git-complete/exercise-github-demo/README.md

-# UdemyCourse--GitComplete--exercise_github-demo
-Created for the Udemy course _Git Complete_ as simple demo repository to show the Git workflow
+# Git Complete - The definitive, step-by-step guide to Git -- GitHub Demo

+## Purpose
+This is for the Udemy course "Git Complete - The definitive, step-by-step guide to Git" (shortened to "Git Complete") and specifically for the Exercise > GitHub Demo.